preloader

 registryUsernameThe username used if access to the registry is secured.

-registryAuthCredSourceThe source for authentication credentials if any.
+registryAuthCredSourceThe source for authentication credentials, if any.
 Valid values are just USER_INFO.

 As an example, you may have this kind of Test Endpoint value: kafka://mybroker.example.com:443/test-topic?registryUrl=https://schema-registry.example.com&registryUsername=fred:letmein&registryAuthCredSource=USER_INFO